forksbait/whatsappdocs/pages/activity-reports-analytics/ads-pre-install-analytics.md

 ### Set Data in the Pre-Loaded APK

+!!! warning "Pre-loaded Data in the APK"
+	If you set the preloaded data in the APK, it will override the system props data.

 After initialization, call these setters to set the data in the APK:

 ```
 Branch.setPreinstallCampaign(“My Campaign Name”)
 Branch.setPreinstallPartner(“My Partner Name”)
 ```

 If those values are non-null and this is a first time open for the device, the request should look like this:

 ```